mmurdoch/lightning/README.md

 # Lightning

-Lightning is a mental math trainer.
+Lightning is a cross-platform desktop mental math trainer.

 ### Building